 For streamlined, attractive storage, decant foodstuffs into jars and choose an edited palette for crockery and glassware.

 A plain background will make make these ordinary items stand out, so they become a style statement in their own right.

-A pretty fabric blind, framed artworks and smart wall lights with pleated shades look as at home in a country bathroom as they do in a sitting room.
-Importantly, they bring softness and colour to this often cold and functional space.
+A pretty fabric blind, framed artworks and smart wall lights with pleated shades look as at home in among your country bathroom ideas as they do in a sitting room.
+Importantly, they bring softness and color to this often cold and functional space.

 Coordinate your colour scheme with the adjacent rooms and accessorize with cut-glass and crystal jars for a classic country house look.